turingschool/mod-0-curriculum/shared/vs-code.md

 ## Learning Goals

-- Open a specific project in VS Code from thse Terminal
+- Open a specific project in VS Code from the Terminal
 - Navigate the VS Code interface, using _some_ keyboard shortcuts
 - Write valid Markdown files in VS Code